marmelroy/PeekPop/README.md

               |  Features
 --------------------------|------------------------------------------------------------
-:star2: | Apple's beautiful peek and pop for devices with 3D touch.
+:star2: | Uses Apple's beautiful peek and pop interaction for devices with 3D touch.
 :point_up_2: | Pressure-sensitive tap recognition for older devices.
 :heartpulse: | Faithful recreation of the peek and pop animation on older devices.
-:iphone: | Almost identical API to Apple's peek and pop implementation.
+:iphone: | Almost identical API to Apple's.

 Missing features:
 - Support for peek and pop preview actions in devices that don't have 3D touch.